-CRITERIA INDICATOR

-CRITICAL NON-CRITICAL
+Criteria Indicator

-3.3 Operating procedures are appropriately documented, consistently implemented and monitored.
-3.3.1.
-Standard Operating Procedure for the unit of certification are in place.
-3.3.2.
-A mechanism to check consistent implementation of procedure is in place 3.3.3.
-Records of monitoring and any actions taken are maintained and available
+3.3 Operating procedures are 3.3.1 (C) Standard Operating Procedure for the unit of certification are in place.

+appropriately

+documented, consistently 3.3.2 A mechanism to check c onsistent implementation of procedure is in place.

+implemented and

+monitored.
+3.3.3 Records of monitoring and any actions taken are maintained and available.

+1